suryacsp/IELTS_Speaking_Test/README.md

-# IELTS Speaking Test API
+# IELTS Speaking Test Mock application

 This repository provides a Flask-based RESTful API for managing IELTS-style speaking test assignments as part of a training assignment.
 The system supports user registration and authentication, role-based access control, test scheduling and scoring, and AI-powered generation of speaking questions.